activemerchant/active_merchant/SimplePay.md

 ##### *:methods*

-If the payment method is not *CARD* you can set it in the options.
+If the payment method is not *CARD* you can set it in the options. **WIRE** method is used for transfers.

 ```ruby
 res = gateway.purchase({